Maya-Arteaga/MorphoGlia/README.md

 #One-step installation:
 conda env create -f morphoglia.yml
 ```
+If you encounter issues with the one-step installation, you can install each library manually

 **Manual Installation:**
 If you encounter issues with the one-line installation, you can install the libraries manually.
 Just copy and paste the following commands into your terminal one by one, skipping any lines that start with # (comments).
 Make sure Conda is already installed.